lech mountains

 An absolute must for experts here is the Weisser Ring (or White Ring) challenge, which has been a bucket-list route for over 50 years.
 This legendary 22km circuit offers some serious thigh-burning over Lech, Zürs, Zug and Oberlech including the demanding 5km Madloch downhill and a whopping 5500m difference in altitude.

-Lech Apres Ski
+Lech Après Ski

 Jägertee (rum, black tea and spices) is the local’s drink of choice, making it a must-try when you’re back from the slopes.
-Most of the nightlife here reflects Lech’s status as a first class resort, with venues emitting high-end and exclusive feel.
+Most of the nightlife here reflects Lech’s status as a first-class resort, with venues emitting high-end and exclusive feel.
 While it doesn’t have the same legendary reputation as the après in neighbouring St Anton, you can still find a brilliant variety of venues offering a mix of the traditional and contemporary – chop and change between traditional tea dances and late night clubbing in Lech’s various bars and nightclubs.
+Probably Lech’s most popular venue, Eisbar in the Tannbergerhof is worth experiencing for drinks and dancing every afternoon.
+Anyone wanting to extend the après into the early hours should head to the trendy K Club for fantastic drinks and an equally fantastic dance floor...

 Lech has some good non-ski activities if you fancy something without being strapped to a plank...
 There's no shortage of wellness facilities and you’ll find a sports centre as well as Europe’s first and only ice-rink with air con.
 Winter walkers can dip between snowshoe treks and 15km of hiking trails.
 For a real adventure, try icefall climbing.
 There’s also a natural toboggan run and you can extend the winter charm on a horse drawn sleigh ride.

-Best time to ski Lech
+Best Time to Visit Lech

 With its snow history claiming some of the best conditions in Austria and the tourist office boasting guaranteed snow, you can usually ski on fantastic conditions throughout the season.
 Thanks to a shared ski area with higher resort Zurs, with altitudes up to 2450m, slopes facing all directions and the opportunity of heli-skiing, you’re likely to find some decent skiing throughout the season.
 One of the great things about this resort is that it has fantastic connections to the Alberg Ski area which means you can always ski further afield if you fancy.
 As with any ski resort the venue gets busier around peak weeks such as Christmas and half term although you probably won’t notice it on the slopes - the resort’s modern lift technology is very efficient at keeping queues to a minimum.